 VPNs are incredibly flexible tools that can be used for many things.
 Among their features include watching geo-restricted media, defeating state censorship, and preventing tracking by websites and commercial WiFi hosts.

 For the majority of VPN users, privacy is their number one reason for subscribing to a VPN.
-Given that, the amount of logs that are details recorded on users and their online activity kept by a VPN provider is a crucial consideration when deciding which VPN service provider to go for.
+Given that, the number of logs that are recorded on users and their online activity kept by a VPN provider is a crucial consideration when deciding which VPN service provider to go for.

 Types of VPN logs

 There are a few types of VPN logs that either an ISP or VPN service can keep about their users’ internet usage.
-These can be then broadly grouped into usage logs and connection logs.
+These can be then broadly grouped into two categories: usage logs and connection logs.